Wanda (film): Plot

-Wanda Goronski, an unhappy housewife in rural eastern Pennsylvania, stays on her sister's couch after leaving her husband.
-Walking across a field of coal and hitching a ride, she shows up to a divorce court hearing late, relinquishes her rights to her children and grants her husband a divorce.
+Wanda Goronski, an unhappy housewife from rural eastern Pennsylvania, stays on her sister’s couch after leaving her husband.
+After walking across a coal field and hitching a ride, she arrives late to a divorce court hearing, relinquishes her rights to her children, and grants her husband a divorce.

-After being terminated from her job at a sewing factory, Wanda runs away with a man with whom she has a one-night stand, only for him to abandon her at an ice cream shop.
-Nearly penniless, Wanda takes a nap in a movie theater, where she is robbed in her sleep.
-Going to a bar to use the restroom, she desperately clings to an older man she thinks to be the bartender.
+After losing her job at a sewing factory, Wanda runs away with a man she had a one-night stand with, only for him to abandon her at an ice cream shop.
+Nearly penniless, she takes a nap in a movie theater, where she is robbed while asleep.
+Desperate, she goes to a bar to use the restroom and clings to an older man she mistakes for the bartender.
 The man, Norman Dennis, is a criminal in the process of robbing the bar.
-Unable to rid himself of Wanda, he takes her on the run with him.
-Even after learning the details of his lifestyle, Wanda decides to stay with Norman, whom she calls "Mr. Dennis."
+Unable to shake Wanda off, he takes her on the run with him.
+Even after learning about his criminal lifestyle, Wanda decides to stay with Norman, whom she calls "Mr. Dennis."

-Wanda spends some time on the road with Norman, and he becomes physically and emotionally abusive to her.
-He sends her shopping in a mall for new clothes while he robs cars in the parking lot.
-They subsequently visit the Holy Land USA theme park, where Norman meets with his Evangelical Christian father, to whom he shows courtesy and respect.
-After, Norman convinces Wanda to be his lookout for a kidnapping and bank robbery.
-The robbery goes awry, and Norman is shot and killed in the lobby.
-Wanda arrives late, and watches from the street as police descend and onlookers observe the scene.
+Wanda spends some time on the road with Norman, during which he becomes physically and emotionally abusive.
+He sends her to a mall to shop for new clothes while he robs cars in the parking lot.
+Later, they visit the Holy Land USA theme park, where Norman meets his Evangelical Christian father, to whom he shows unusual courtesy and respect.
+Afterward, Norman convinces Wanda to act as his lookout for a kidnapping and bank robbery.
+The robbery goes wrong, and Norman is shot and killed in the lobby.
+Wanda arrives late and watches from the street as police swarm the scene and onlookers gather.

-Alone again, Wanda hitches a ride with a man who attempts to sexually assault her.
-She escapes and runs through the woods.
-At nightfall, Wanda arrives at a backwoods roadhouse, where strangers supply her with food, alcohol, and cigarettes.
+Once again alone, Wanda hitchhikes with a man who attempts to sexually assault her.
+She escapes and flees through the woods.
+At nightfall, she stumbles upon a backwoods roadhouse, where strangers offer her food, alcohol, and cigarettes.